mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-nightly.md

 layout: android-tutorial
 ---

-If you're up-to-date in the latest and the greatest improvements of the toolkit, probably you want to try them in your app.
+If you're up-to-date in the latest and the greatest improvements of the toolkit, you probably want to try them in your app.

-For that you can [Building the toolkit from Source](building-from-source.html), which is great because you can even add your own modifications (but be awere this modifications will probably be lost), or you can use any of our [nightly versions](/WhirlyGlobe/builds/builds.html).
+For that you can [build the toolkit from the source](building-from-source.html), which is great because you can even add your own modifications (but be aware your modifications will probably be lost, at some point), or you can use any of our [nightly versions](/WhirlyGlobe/builds/builds.html).

 ### Pick the version you need